Why Notary Bonds Matter: Protecting Notaries and the Public

 Components of Notary Bonds

-• Principal: The notary, responsible for purchasing the bond to assure compliance with state laws.
+• Principal: The notary, is responsible for purchasing the bond to assure compliance with state laws.

 • Obligee: The state or public body enforcing the notary’s conduct through bond requirements.

-• Surety: The entity supplying the bond, agreeing to pay claims if the notary fails in their duties.
+• Surety: The entity supplying the bond, agrees to pay claims if the notary fails in their duties.

 Process and Duration